Brobit/fdf/README.md

-Mandatory part:
+to do :

-- isometric projection
+- [ ] do a function to calculate the isometric projection
+- [ ] apply the isometric calcul to the point coordonate
+- [ ] draw lines between points